Health effects of noise exposure

 Noise perception

 In many cases, whether loud noises bother people depends on how they are perceived.
 A group of young people is having a great time listening to loud music.
 A neighbor hears the same music much more quietly from next door.
 However, she gets annoyed because she cannot sleep and has to be up early for work the next day.
-One and the same noise can be perceived by one person as annoying and another as desired.
+One and the same noise can be perceived by one person as annoying and another as pleasant.

 Noise sensitivity